 Even when there are separate footpaths and cycle lanes, the narrowness of both makes the separation nugatory.
 People on foot step onto the cycle lanes because the footpaths are too narrow, while people cycling stay right on the kerb (dangerously for them as well as pedestrians) because they have cars and buses passing them too closely on the other side.
 Pedestrians complain about people cycling, and people cycling about pedestrians, but in the majority of cases I believe this is a result of streets being engineered and laid out for motor traffic.

-Perhaps the most obvious examples are in areas such as New Inn Hall St, Broad St, St Ebbes, Turl and Catte Sts, though as a cyclist I find the stretch outside Magdalen College the most worrying.
+Perhaps the most obvious examples are in areas such as New Inn Hall St, Broad St, St Ebbes, Turl and Catte Sts, though when cycling routes with high volumes of motor traffic (such as outside Magdalen College) are the most dangerous.
 The pavements here only comfortably fit two people passing each other, which leaves no room for double strollers, people walking next to one another, wheelchairs, people with luggage and so forth, not to mention the occasional parked bike, or even a car or coach.
 So, given how little motor vehicle traffic there is (at least in Broad St, Turl St, etc.), pedestrians inevitably spill onto the carriageway, and once they are there there is no separation from bicycles.

-It would be better for cyclists if more space were assigned to pedestrians, because it would be easier for them to stay out of the remaining carriageway or bicycle path.
+It would be better for people cycling if more space were assigned to pedestrians, because it would be easier for them to stay out of the remaining carriageway or bicycle path.
 See below.

 Cycle parking can also be a problem, but using railings or walls for overflow parking is actually more efficient in space utilisation and less obtrusive than specialised bike parking would be.
 Footpaths need to be wide enough to accommodate it without forcing pedestrians onto the carriageway, however!